jio-gl/multivote-zk-voting/README.md

 4. **On-chain Verification**: All verifications happen trustlessly on-chain, ensuring that the integrity of the voting process is maintained in a fully transparent manner.

+5. **Unlinkable Vote Revelation**: A key strength of this approach is that voters only need a second fresh address to reveal their vote.
+This address must be unlinkable to their public commit address, providing an additional layer of privacy.
+This separation of commit and reveal identities makes it virtually impossible to correlate a user's voting patterns or preferences with their public identity, even with sophisticated chain analysis.

 ## Circuits

 The project includes zero-knowledge circuits for voting: